This treatment guide explains what Fultium-D3 is, why you have been prescribed it, and how to take it to treat your condition.

 If you experience any side effects, talk to your Healthcare Professional.
 This includes any possible side effects not listed in the package leaflet.
 You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk.

-If you would like more information about osteoporosis, or want to talk to someone about your condition, the Royal Osteoporosis Society has a helpline staffed by specialist nurses.
+If you would like more information about vitamin D and bone health, or want to talk to someone about your condition, the Royal Osteoporosis Society has a helpline staffed by specialist nurses.
 You can give them a call on 0808 800 0035 or send an email enquiry to nurses@theros.org.uk

 We are proud to be a partner of the Royal Osteoporosis Society.